Notion to Google Sheets: 5 Tools Compared (2026)

 Sync2Sheets

 What it is.
-A Google Workspace add-on that mirrors any Notion database to a Google Sheet in real time using Notion's official webhook API.
+A Google Workspace add-on that syncs any Notion database with a Google Sheet in real time, in both directions, using Notion's official webhook API and Google Drive push events.

 Pricing. $12/month (billed annually, Starter) up to $40/month (Business, unlimited databases).
 Free 7-day trial, no credit card.
 Cheapest in the category.